-and the Same Size and species of fish replaced by the proponent responsible. a similar mitigation should apply to impacts that may occur at the hatchery, a specific performance bond tied to riparian l'éfé distruction is morder.
-Social environment All new power transmission lines should be underground to reduce visited Impacts with rellegatestion of districe.
-Py 4-44 The alternate site for MPITIE Should be used to reduce its visability.
-Fluid conveyance lines should be concealed behind beins along adjacent toad easements.
-Ingeneral MPI is a very poor example if the proper proponents sensitivity to the Righ visual quality associated with the Zastern sierra region.
-I feel it is audacioned
+and the Same Size and species of fish replaced by the proponent responsible.
+A similar mitigation should apply to impacts that may occur at the hatchery, a specific performence bond tied to riparian life destruction is in order.

+Sociar environment

+All new power transmission lines should be underground to reduce visited impacts with relegation of distributed soil.

+By 4-44 The alternate site for MPITIE Should be used to reduce its visability.

+fluid conveyance lines should be concealed behind beims along adjacent toad easements.

+In general MPI is a very poor example of the proper proponents sensitivity to the high visual quality associated with the Eastern sierra region.
+I feel it is audacious

-On this part to (on page 3-46) include "the existing geothumal development" as part of their justification of the other Visual pollution in the area.
-In light of Mammoth Pacifics track vecord in this area, a full idetailed. visual impact analysis including revegetation and the use of perming etc. should be Submitted prior to the issulance of the CUP.
-Pg 4-61 Impact A significant mortality of trout in Hot oreck is not a temporary effect.
-A qualified Arch acologist Pg 4-64 with the authority to halt construction, Should be on-site during the construction phases to monitor 3 map existing or new cultural sites. as will as gather data-
+On their part to (Dr page 3-46) include "the existing genthumal development" as part of their justification of the other visual pollution in the area.

+In light of Mammoth Pacifics track.

+Vecord in this area, a full idetailed.

+Visual impact analysis including revegetation and the use of serming etc. should be submitted prior to the issulance of the CLP.

+A significant mortality of trout in that orack is not a temporary effect.

+pg 4-64 A qualified proch acologist with the authority to halt construction, Should be on-site during the construction phases to monitor is map existing or new cultural sites. as well as gather datapg 5-1 As the MP II, III geothermal power plants are in direct conflict with the 45F5 VMO of 'retention"

+Overview of Impacts

+I urge that the no-action project alternative Be adopted.

+Cumulative Impacts

+pg 5-6 As the DR correctly points out,

+the probability of contamination from

+Spill's to surface water increases with

+each additional powerplant mistalled or

+under construction.

-Overview of Impacts pg 5-1 As the MP II, III geothermal power plants are in direct conflict with the 45FS VMD of Vetention" I urge that the no-action project alternative Be adopted.
-Cumulative Impacts Pg 5-6 As the ER correctly points out, the probability of contamination from spills to surface water increases with each additional pour plant mistalled on under construction. poj 5-9 Air anality the cumulative amt of construction time too constructing all proposed Geothuman plants of 4 years to considerable.
-The impact on regional air quality when Viewed in this light is considerable.
-Verhaps tighter constraints on air quantif quality during the construction phases 15 micereary
+the cumulative amt of construction the cumulative amt of construction time for constructing all proposed beotherman plants of 4 years to considerable.
+The impact on regional air quality when viewed in this light is considerable.
+Perhaps tighter constraints on air quality quality during the construction phases is necessary.

-Visual Resources pg 5-12 2 5-14 Is the appearance of an "Industrial park" type of Viewscape appropriate for Eastern Siena Visitors justas they are exiting 395?
-Since Recreation is certainly the emphasis of our regional economy, and furthur Skothermal Development and the continued industrialization of the Long Valley area is in Direct contrast with these economic and as sthetic values, We strongly recommend a no-project a ternative For Manimera Pacific I and IT
+Pg 5-12?

+Is the appearance of

+an "Industrial park" type of

+Viewscape appropriate for Eastern Sieva

+Visitors just as they are exiting 395?

+Since Recreation is certainly the emphasis

+of our regional economy, and further

+theorem al Development and the continued

+industrialization of the Long Valley area

+is in Direct contrast with these economic

+and aesthetic values, We strongly

+recommend a no-project alternative

+For Mammora Pacific I and II